get started

 Why App Development Quotes Vary from Different Companies

-If you’ve been asking around and talking to companies to get an app development quote or estimate you might have noticed that app development prices vary depending on who you ask.
-Why does one company say $20,000 and another $100,000+?
+If you’ve been asking around, or talking to developers to get an app development quote, you might have noticed that app development prices vary depending on who you ask.
+Why does one company say $10,000 and another $100,000+?

 There is often good reason for this wide variance in app development prices.
 I’ll explain.

-Let’s take a deeper dive into this with 7 reasons app development quotes vary so much.
+Let’s take a deeper dive into this topic with 8 reasons app development quotes vary so much.

 1. Offshore vs Local Teams